Knowing the source of cooking fats and oils is as important as knowing how they are made.

 Unsaturated fats come from both animal and plant products.
 There are two types:

-While some fats are healthier than others, limit added fats and oils to three to six teaspoons per day.
+While some fats are healthier than others, limit added fats and oils to three to six teaspoons each day.
 Include fats used in cooking, baking, salads, and spreads on bread.

-Allina Health's Patient Education Department, Helping Your Heart, fourth edition, cvs-ahc-90648; Allina Health's Patient Education Department, Understanding cooking fats and oils, nutr-ahc-12725 (9/05); USDA Nutrient Database for Standard Reference (Release 14); National Sunflower Association; Flax Council of Canada
+Allina Health's Patient Education Department, Understanding Cooking Fats and Oils, nutr-ah-12725 (9/17); USDA Nutrient Database for Standard Reference (Release 14); National Sunflower Association; Flax Council of Canada

 Allina Health's Patient Education Department